RobinVacus/research/README.md

 # research
-Contains code that contributed to the writing of a research article.
+This repository contains source code that contributed to writing a research article.